JavascriptRobotChallenge/JellyRobotJS/README.md

 When the game state is broadcasted down to all clients using socket IO, their local redux stores are updated with the most recent state.

 This is then used to re-render the appearance of the Three.JS scene which we used as our 3D graphics library.
-Now we have a robot who can move and fire projectiles, and who will be continually updated as the server’s game loop sends down updated data.
+Now we have a robot who can move and fire projectiles, and who will be continually updated as the server’s game loop sends down updated data

 ![](public/assets/smallArchitecture1.jpg)

 ## Tips & Tricks